 2. BRAND PROTECTION

-Most small businesses need to protect their brands.
-Imagine this – you start a sandwich shop on the main drag of Holden} called “Tommy Tequila’s Good Eats” and you spend years building your reputation.
-Your customers know your business and know your brand, but you don’t federally register your brand’s name.
-You happen to go to Vegas for the weekend, and you find a new pub with the same exact name as your business.
-Sadly, your options for enforcement and protection would be limited since you have no federal protection for your brand’s name and the Vegas restaurant is across state lines.
-An even more common – and still frustrating – situation is what to do if your name brand logo was federally protected by a third party before you started using yours.
+Brand protection is vital for most small businesses.
+Imagine this – you start a burger restaurant on the main drag of Holden} called “Tommy Tequila’s Good Eats” and you spend decades building your reputation.
+But you never get around to registering a federal trademark for “Tommy Tequila’s Good Eats”.
+Imagine going to Las Vegas and finding a year-old restaurant with the same name as your business in neon lights.
+Sadly, your options for enforcement and protection would be limited since you have no federal protection for your brand’s name and the Vegas pub is across state lines.
+Another frustrating scenario is how to deal with a cease-and-desist notice when your brand name is the same as one that was federally registered by another person prior to you using yours.

 3. INFRINGEMENT STRATEGY.

-Trademark Attorney Brian Russ is Here to Serve Holden} Entrepreneurs
+Trademark Lawyer Brian Russ is Excited to Serve Holden} Creatives

-The answer is simple – contactconnect with} Brian Russ Law, Inc. today.
+The answer is straightforward – callconnect with} Brian Russ Law, Inc. today.
 We’re fielding inquiries from potential new clients every day.
 Having an lawyer on your team to protect your intellectual property can help you avoid costly mistakes and give you invaluable peace of mind.